lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-1.md

 **Background:**

-Our environment is ever-changing, flled with switches in context varying in how often switches occur as well as prior exposure to the contexts (i.e., relative novelty).
-These types of changes profoundly infuence how we form and organize our memories.
+Our environment is constantly changing, filled with switches in context (where/when something occurs) varying in how often switches occur as well as prior exposure to the contexts (i.e., relative novelty).
+These types of changes profoundly infuence how much we remember.
 For instance, imagine a typical Sunday afternoon.
 You could spend the day watching a movie in the living room while preparing lunch in the kitchen.
 If asked to recall what happened in the movie, your later memory of a specifc scene may become linked with memories of preparing lunch, helping you remember both events.
 Instead, you could run errands in a new shopping mall.
 You may have difficulty recalling all the items purchased since you were rapidly switching between each new store.
 While previous research has shown that context affects memory performance, it is still unclear how different aspects of context —such how familiar they are or as how quickly they change—affect how we organize and structure our memories.

 **Project Goals:**

-* **Understand How Context Changes Affect Memory:** Explore how switching between different environments or situations influences how people remember and organize information.
+* **Understand How Context Changes Affect Memory:** Explore how switching between different environments (contexts) influences how people remember and organize information.

-* **Explore How Fast Context Changes Affect Memory Organization:** Analyze whether the rate at which people switch environments changes the way they group and recall information, especially focusing on the role of time in organizing memories
+* **Explore How Fast Context Changes Affect Memory:** Analyze whether the rate of context change influences how much information people can remember as well as the order in which they remember it.

 * **Investigate the Influence of Familiar vs. Novel Environments on Memory:** Investigate whether people remember things better when they switch between familiar environments compared to when they switch to novel ones.